How Can I Tell Normal Crying From Excessive Crying?

 What is considered excessive crying for a baby?

 Obviously, all babies cry.
 Infants typically cry a total of one to three hours a day.
 But sometimes babies cry far more than that, enough to make a parent or caregiver wonder if something more serious is going on.
-While toddlers don’t usually cry as much as babies (they’ve learned to express their complaints more, um, eloquently), they can also be given to an excessive crying jag.
+While toddlers don’t usually cry as much as babies (they’ve learned to express their complaints more, um, eloquently), they can also take to excessive bouts of crying.

 What could be causing my baby to cry excessively?